tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/ensuring-principle-compliance-_-this-line-sum-type-is-not-a-partition-2023-12-07/index.md

 The coordinate properties (start/end points) don't play well, and are a bit redundant.
 This can be eventually fixed.

+One out-of-scope detail to add is a data type for points, so we don't use raw `double` primitives.

 Naming is another severe challenge many times here 😵, you must be a domain expert (and FP expert) in granular terms to get this all the way right.
 It also takes a huge amount of resources like time, experience, etc.